CyrilSharma/CS180-Project4/README.md

 #### Functionality

-Basic enum to separate between seller and customer
+Basic enum to separate between seller and customer or a deleted account

 #### Relationship